 Writing adjusts the frequency of attention.
 I don’t believe in myself too literally when I write.
 I probe rather than believe.
 The personal voice becomes a transparent drama.
 So I can see the Self with less vested interest, which means a little more honestly.
-Here, chains of meaning are still too short to be declared a lively intelligence.
+There, (off the page) the chains of meaning are still too short to be declared a lively intelligence.
 I’m mostly stagnant immaturities, a primordial ooze.
 The brain is bubbling with small sentiences, the grim grammar of a force that can’t quite commit to living with a longer attention span.

 But here there is space to make these broader linkages and begin crawling to solid ground.

 Sometimes I wonder why I can’t stop all this burrowing into the bones of thought (as I like to think I’m doing).

 But that’s when I forget what I love.
 I love feeling those bones, the hidden, labyrinthine structures supporting our simplistic surface consciousness.
 And I love encountering my own shocking assumptions, the ones I didn’t even realize I had until I started fumbling around among those bones.Read More »

 “[T]here is a universal flux that cannot be defined explicitly but which can be known only implicitly, as indicated by the explicitly definable forms and shapes, some stable and some unstable, that can be abstracted from the universal flux.
 In this flow, mind and matter are not separate substances.
 Rather, they are different aspects of our whole and unbroken movement.”

 ― David Bohm, Wholeness and the Implicate Order